L,L-diaminopimelate aminotransferase

-Thus, the two substrates of this enzyme are LL-2,6-diaminoheptanedioate and 2-oxoglutarate, whereas its 3 products are (S)-2,3,4,5-tetrahydropyridine-2,6-dicarboxylate, L-glutamate, and H_{2}O.
+The three substrates of this enzyme characterised from plants are (S)-2,3,4,5-tetrahydrodipicolinic acid (1), L-glutamic acid, and water.
+Its products are (S,S)-2,6-diaminopimelic acid a.k.a.
+L,L-diaminopimelic acid (2) and α-ketoglutaric acid.
+The product (2) goes on in a biosynthetic pathway leading to the amino acid lysine.

-This enzyme belongs to the family of transferases, specifically the transaminases, which transfer nitrogenous groups.
+This enzyme is a transferases, specifically a transaminase, which transfer nitrogenous groups.
 The systematic name of this enzyme class is LL-2,6-diaminoheptanedioate:2-oxoglutarate aminotransferase.
 Other names in common use include LL-diaminopimelate transaminase, LL-DAP aminotransferase, and LL-DAP-AT.
-This enzyme participates in lysine biosynthesis.